theround-dev/prompt-extractor-chomeapp/README.md

 ### Running Automation

+1. **Select Prompt Source**:
+   - Choose "Local Prompts" to use your `prompts.json` file
+   - Choose "Automated Batch" and select a batch from the dropdown
-1. **Start Automation**: Click the extension icon and click "Start Automation"
+2. **Start Automation**: Click the extension icon and click "Start Automation"
-2. **Monitor Progress**: The popup will show current progress and site information
+3. **Monitor Progress**: The popup will show current progress and site information
-3. **Collect Results**: When complete, responses will be automatically downloaded as a JSON file
+4. **Collect Results**: When complete, responses will be automatically downloaded as a JSON file

 ### Response Format